sgnl/recursive-tree-example/README.md

 1. fork and clone this repo
 2. does forget to `npm install`
 3. run `gulp` to keep your tasks running
+4. do work inside of `traverse.js`
-4. make each test pass in order
+5. make each test pass in order (important as some tests rely on working code)